Setting of novel Frankenstein

 The city itself is of course much more than facts.
 It’s a beautifully preserved Gothic city and one of the few cities in Germany to be still fully encircled by its medieval walls and gates.
 This comes to the fact that the city was pretty much spared from the destruction of both War Wars and an early care for preserving the history and old structures with an expansion towards the 19th and 20th centuries surrounding the old city centre outside of its walls.

-Walking everywhere through the historic area is easy and straightforward, and the best way to enjoy all the sights and its pretty architecture on the colorful houses, and as usual coming to the next important point in here, food while in this region, I cannot hold myself in repeating what I list for Nurember and Regensburg.
+Walking everywhere through the historic area is easy and straightforward, and the best way to enjoy all the sights and its pretty architecture on the colourful houses, and as usual coming to the next important point in here, food while in this region, I cannot hold myself in repeating what I list for Nurember and Regensburg.
 Big sizes everywhere, great quality and competitive prices.
 Of course some tourist traps apply but are easy to avoid by comparing few restaurants / breweries beforehand.
 The most traditional dish is this region are grilled sausages, too many to select, so try a couple different to taste the difference.
 Grilled meats, well, everywhere you will find it especially in the breweries where you can also taste any of the hundreds of different beers so famous from Germany.
 And of course, the Nürnberger Lebkuchen, a kind of gingerbread eaten mainly around Christmas time that you can anyway find all year round.

 For more information about Ingolstadt check Wikipedia and Wikitravel sites.
 Germany’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Ingolstadt:
+What to see and do in Ingolstadt

 - Reduit Tilly Across the Danube river, practically the only sight in this area of the city worth in a tourist point of view, is this former classical state fortress, worth to mention for its great half moon shape.
 It hosts the World War I exhibition, part of the Bavarian Military Museum.